 Keep an eye on Bonanza.

-Social commerce competing with Etsy
+Social media competing with Etsy.

 We talked in more depth about social commerce in a recent edition of The Squeeze, a weekly newsletter we send to our subscribers.
 Subscribe to our newsletter to stay up to date with the world of eCommerce!